Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

-We also have a number of ways to accelerate your education even more by offering test-out options for certain classes.
-If you have the requisite knowledge, you may be able to earn credit for courses by taking a test to demonstrate your competency.
-These courses are denoted throughout the schedule by a Credit-by-Examination option available for this class.
+Broward College has several ways to accelerate a student's education even more by offering test-out options for certain classes.
+If requisite knowledge is had within certain academic areas, credit for courses may be earned by taking a test to demonstrate competency.
+These courses are denoted throughout the schedule by a.

 Broward College Miramar West Center